zTaoplus/Parameter-Efficient-MoE/README.md

 </a>

 ## TODOLIST
-- [ ] ADD dataset preprocess scripts
+- [ ] Add dataset preprocessing scripts
+- [ ] Move some constant variables to a constants file
+- [ ] Try to generate more files for other models

 ## News
 - 3/12/2024 - We released Qwen2idae-16x14B-v1.0 on 🤗 [HuggingFace](https://huggingface.co/hywu/Qwen2idae-16x14B-v1.0), which has strong performance in Math and Code with 15B activated params.